National Drowning Report 2022

 Royal Life Saving needs your help in collecting data to further water safety advocacy and reduce drowning in the region.

-The research study aims to: – Explore where, how often and what you do at aquatic locations in and around Townsville – Explore how far you travel and how often you visit aquatic locations in and around Townsville – Your thoughts on water safety in Townsville
+– Explore how far you travel and how often you visit aquatic locations in and around Townsville

 A new financial year means it is time to renew your facility’s subscription to the Guidelines for Safe Pool Operations (GSPO)!